 This document summarizes relevant policies for the Graduate Program in Sociology at the University of Colorado, Boulder.
 Graduate students are subject to the rules described in the Handbook that are in effect at the time of their admission to the Program.
-Although updated through summer 2010, some policies will undoubtedly change, and the Graduate Program Assistant will keep track of such changes.
+Although updated in summer 2012 with significant policy changes throughout, some policies will undoubtedly change or become refined, and the Graduate Program Assistant will keep track of such changes.

 Essential information will periodically appear on socybiz, the departmental email list for graduate students.
-Much official business of the Department of Sociology transpires via email, and all enrolled graduate students must have email addresses and check their accounts regularly.
+Much official business of the Department of Sociology transpires via email, and all enrolled graduate students must have email addresses and check their accounts regularly (University rules require weekly email check-ins).